 - NOC from the owner of the premises

-A public company is defined as a company which is not a private company.
+A public company is defined as a company that is not a private company.
 The following conditions apply only to a public company:

 - It must have at least seven shareholders.